-And his know-how was the inspiration for the current generation of Silicone Valley leaders, like Facebook founder, Mark Zuckerberg, who has described him as “a mentor and a friend”.
+His know-how was the inspiration for the current generation of Silicone Valley leaders, like Facebook founder, Mark Zuckerberg, who has described him as “a mentor and a friend”.

 "Thanks for showing that what you build can change the world.
 I will miss you," he said in a statement.

-Yet he was just as skilled at inspiring people outside his industry, and the news of his death has moved everyone from Ashton Kutcher to Kylie Minogue.
+Yet, he was just as skilled at inspiring people outside his industry, and the news of his death has moved everyone from Ashton Kutcher to Kylie Minogue.

 Away from his professional persona, Steve Jobs the man was quietly, but undoubtedly, just as fascinating.